 Vouvray Wines: Tasting and Pairing Suggestions

-It was some years ago–when I was a member of a group of teenagers bicycling through the Loire Valley–that I discovered Vouvray wines.
+It was some years ago–as a member of a group of teenagers bicycling through the Loire Valley–that I discovered Vouvray wines.
 The setting was idyllic.
 We camped in the Loire Valley after a day of bicycling through the countryside.
-We would make stops every day to see the world famous Loire chateaux.
+We made stops every day to see the world famous Loire chateaux.

-One evening we were making our own dinner, and I was charged with buying the wine.
+Then one evening we were making dinner, and I was charged with buying the wine.
 We had some fresh French bread, paté, and canned beets for dinner.
 Goat cheese was our dessert.

-It was a delicious combination, one of the best food and wine combinations I have ever enjoyed.
+It was a delicious combination, one of the best food and wine combinations to date!
 I discovered Vouvray–from the Chenin Blanc grape–has a natural acidity and flavor.
 It goes well with sweeter dishes.
 I have since remembered that pleasant dinner for the balance of food and wine.

 True, this is a wine tending towards sweetness, with gradations of flavor sweetness.